awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-new-item-USER_PERSONALIZATION.md

  Unlike other recipes, which solely use positive interactions \(clicking, watching, or purchasing\), the User\-Personalization recipe can also use impressions data\.
 Impressions are lists of items that were visible to the user when they interacted with \(clicked, watched, purchased, and so on\) a particular item\.

 Using this information, a solution trained with the User\-Personalization recipe can quickly infer the suitability of new items based on how frequently an item has been ignored, and change recommendation accordingly\.
-For more information see [Impressions Data](data-prep-formatting.md#data-prep-impressions-data)\.
+For more information see [Formatting Impressions Data](data-prep-formatting.md#data-prep-impressions-data)\.

 ## Properties and Hyperparameters<a name="bandit-hyperparameters"></a>